 It works as a tonic for the nervous systems and helps in bringing a feeling of calmness and relaxation.

 Brahmi (Bacopa monnieri)

 Brahmi considered to ease nervousness and even anxiety and therefore helps people in falling asleep easily.
 It is considered to be good for use in those cases where tension and nervousness are primary causes of insomnia.

 Shankhpushpi (Convolvulus pluricaulis)

 Shankhpushpi is manly a nerve tonic that is primarily used for mental development of a person.
 It also helps in improving the memory capacity and can bring about calmness as well.
-Owing to its widespread use for the central nervous system, it can turn out to be handy in treating the problems of insomnia.

 1. Chandanadi Thailam- Herbal Oil